4-8-2: New Zealand

 The first of eighteen X class 4-8-2 De Glehn compound locomotives, designed by Alfred Beattie, the Chief Mechanical Engineer of the New Zealand Railways Department (NZR) between 1900 and 1913, was built by the NZR's Addington Workshops in Christchurch in 1908.
 The first locomotive in the world to be designed and built as a 4-8-2 tender locomotive, it was designed to haul heavy freight trains on the newly completed mountainous central section of the North Island Main Trunk.
 One member of the pioneering X class survives and is currently located at the depot of the Feilding and District Steam Rail Society.

 Between 1940 and 1956, 91 J and JA class locomotives entered service.
 Of these, 56 were built by North British Locomotive Company and 35 by the Hillside Railway Workshops in Dunedin.

 These locomotives survived in service until 1971 and were the last in-service steam locomotives on the NZR.
 Ten have been preserved.

 Philippines

 The Manila Railroad, now the Philippine National Railways, operated two classes before and after World War II.
 The first class was the pre-war 170 class.
 Ten locomotives were built in 1921 by Alco.
 Three units were refurbished after being damaged by the war.
 In 1948, another ten locomotives, numbered the 100-class, were ordered from the Pennsylvania-based Vulcan Iron Works.
 Another 10 were built in 1948.
-Both the rebuilt 170 class and the new 100 class were decommissioned starting 1956, when MRR ordered the replacement of all its steam locomotives with diesel locomotives such as the GE UM12C.
+Both the rebuilt 170 class and the new 100 class were decommissioned starting in 1956, when MRR ordered the replacement of all its steam locomotives with diesel locomotives such as the GE UM12C.
 None of these locomotives were preserved like all of MRR's steam locomotives.